The JAN Team focuses on technology – new and old – and its possible applications in accommodating people with disabilities in the workplace.

 Operation Reach Out is a free intervention tool that helps people who are having suicidal thoughts to reassess their thinking and get help.
 Also helps those who are concerned about the safety of others.

-WhatsMyM3 provides a reliable gauge to determine if users exhibit symptoms of various mental health impairments, then monitors moods and tracks mental health over time.
+WhatsMyM3 provides a reliable gauge to determine if users exhibit symptoms of various mental health conditions, then monitors moods and tracks mental health over time.

 Linda Batiste, Principal Consultant